mlrun/mlrun/docs/monitoring/model-monitoring.md

 The model monitoring APIs are configured per project.
 The APIs are:

 - {py:meth}`~mlrun.projects.MlrunProject.enable_model_monitoring` &mdash; brings up the controller, writer and stream functions, and schedules the controller according to the `base_period`.
-You can also enable the default histogram-based data drift application when you enable model monitoring.
+You can also deploy the default histogram-based data drift application when you enable model monitoring.
 - {py:meth}`~mlrun.projects.MlrunProject.set_model_monitoring_function` &mdash; Update or set a monitoring function to the project.
 (Monitoring does not start until the function is deployed.)
 - {py:meth}`~mlrun.projects.MlrunProject.create_model_monitoring_function` &mdash; creates a function but does not set it.
 It's useful for troubleshooting, since it does  not register the function to the project.
 - {py:meth}`~mlrun.projects.MlrunProject.list_model_monitoring_functions` &mdash; Retrieves a list of all the model monitoring functions.